Raspberry Layer Cake

 In a medium sized bowl, whisk together the dry ingredients- flour, baking powder, baking soda and salt.
 Whisk together for 30 seconds.
 Set aside.

-In another bowl, combine the sour cream, cooled raspberry puree and oil.
+In another bowl, combine these wet ingredients: sour cream, cooled raspberry puree and vegetable oil.
 Blend with fork and set aside.

 Add the eggs one at a time mixing until the yellow of the yolk disappears.